carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/GettingStarted/getting-started.md

 <!--
 	- I highly recommend this method as you'll receive support from fellow members in my community when I'm not available.
 -->
-2. Post your questions on the forum thread: [Utility Intelligence - A user-friendly Utility AI Framework](https://forum.unity.com/threads/utility-intelligence-a-user-friendly-utility-ai-framework.1547540/).
+2. Post your questions on the Unity forum thread: [Utility Intelligence - A user-friendly Utility AI Framework](https://forum.unity.com/threads/utility-intelligence-a-user-friendly-utility-ai-framework.1547540/).
 3. Send an email to carloslab.customer@gmail.com, and don't forget to include your **Invoice Number**.

 ### 2. How to run demos in URP and HDRP